Have you ever wondered where the next crop of German youth talent will emerge from?

 U17 gold winner: Gian-Luca Itter (Wolfsburg)

-2016’s winner of the U19 gold medal was then Bayer Leverkusen midfielder Benjamin Henrichs, who has since moved on to Monaco and can also operate at full-back.
+2016’s winner of the U19 gold medal was then Bayer Leverkusen midfielder Benjamin Henrichs, who has since moved on to Monaco and now on loan at RB Leipzig.

-He made his senior international debut for Germany in November 2016 – during an 8-0 win over Malta – and has picked up three caps so far.
+He made his senior international debut for Germany in November 2016 — during an 8-0 win over Malta — and has picked up five caps so far.

-Midfielder Philipp Ochs, now at AaB in Denmark, picked up the U19 silver medal, while the U17 gold medal was given to Wolfsburg left-back Gian-Luca Itter.
+Midfielder Philipp Ochs, now at Hannover 96, picked up the U19 silver medal, while the U17 gold medal was given to Wolfsburg left-back Gian-Luca Itter, now at SC Freiburg.

 U19 silver winner: Aymen Barkok (Eintracht Frankfurt)